veronicatesei/hcl-universal-orchestrator-chart/README.md

 Before you begin the deployment process, ensure your environment meets the following prerequisites:

 **Mandatory**
- - Kubetctl v 1.25.8 or later
+ - Kubectl v 1.29.4 or later
- - Kubernetes cluster v 1.25 or later
+ - Kubernetes cluster v 1.29 or later
- - Helm v 3.10 or later
+ - Helm v 3.12 or later
  - Messaging system: Apache Kafka v 3.4.0 or later OR Redpanda v 23.11 or later
  - Database: MongoDB v 5 or later OR Azure Cosmos DB for MongoDB (vCore)